 All applicants should be aware that YTI Career Institute's courses are designed to give our graduates the education and skills necessary for entry-level positions in their chosen field.
 In some instances, further education, training or work experience may be required for advanced positions, or to fulfill voluntary certification requirements or to obtain state licensure.
-Requirements will vary from state to state and Requirements will vary from state to state and even county to county or town to town, and may change over time.
+Requirements will vary from state to state and even county to county or town to town, and may change over time.
 Students are encouraged to research licensing and certification requirements for the location in which they intend to work.